 Are you suffering from aches and pains that make it difficult, if not impossible, for you to enjoy your life fully?
-Have you heard that essential oil treatments can help to relieve headaches, aching feet, and various pains in between?
+Have you heard that essential oil treatments can help to relieve pain such as headaches, aching feet, and various pains in between?
 Do you want to learn how you can utilize these natural healing treatments in your own life?
 If so, you are ready to start down an incredible path to wellness.

 Although many people have heard of essential oils today, there is still a lot of confusion regarding what these oils are, and what they aren’t.
 However, if you are going to use them, it is important that you understand what to look for in a good essential oil.
 Otherwise, you could end up purchasing sub-standard products that could cause more harm than good.

 Essential oils have been extracted from various plants around the globe throughout recorded history.
 They are chemically complex components of the plant, which some believe is the life-force held within the plant itself.
 Whether you prefer a scientific or spiritual take on these liquids, you can benefit from using them correctly.

 In order to obtain the oils, which aren’t actually oils, special means of extraction must be used.
 Most are steam distilled or cold pressed, though a few exceptions exist.
 These volatile aromatic compounds can be found in various plant parts, including the roots and bark.
 Essential oils can also be found in the leaves, stems, and flowers of certain plants.